baltpeter/thesis-mobile-consent-dialogs/thesis/500_device-instrumentation-framework.md

 We execute apps for one minute and record their traffic in the meantime.
 For that, we use a mitmproxy addon that stores the encountered requests, as well as their headers and cookies, in a PostgreSQL database.
 After the one minute timeout has expired, we check whether the app is still running and discard the results otherwise.
 This is necessary because some apps quit immediately after launch, either because they detected that the device we're using is rooted/jailbroken and they consider that a security problem (often the case for banking apps, for example), or because of problems with the certificate pinning bypass by Objection on Android (see [@sec:discussion-limitations]).

 Using mitmproxy, we can only record the whole device's network traffic and not an individual app's traffic.
 Both Android and iOS regularly send requests to Google and Apple respectively in the background, doing connectivity checks, time synchronisation, and their own tracking for example^[Apple at least provides a helpful list explaining most of the background requests: <https://support.apple.com/en-us/HT210060>].
 We need to filter out this background noise.
 To do, we recorded the network traffic from idle devices for several days and created an SQL view to filter out all requests from these runs.
 For some endpoints, it is difficult or even impossible to figure out whether a request was caused by an app or by the OS, e.g. when both Android itself and apps use the same Google trackers.
 In those cases, we have opted to rather remove too much than too little traffic to avoid wrongly attributing OS traffic to apps.
-The full list of filters we employ can be seen in Appendix TODO.
+The full list of filters we employ can be seen in Appendix [@sec:appendix-filtered-requests-sql].

 ## Device Management Automation {#sec:instrumentation-device}